-This corridor management plan (CMP) is a blueprint to guide the organizing, marketing and interpretive development of the corridor.
-It defines the most important steps needed to protect the character and resources along the byway.
+This Corridor Management Plan (CMP) is a blueprint to guide the organizing, marketing and interpretive development of the corridor.
+It defines the most important steps needed to protect the character and resources along the Byway.

-It is hoped that this plan will not only bring thousands of out-of-state visitors to our Valley, but also make residents of Minnesota more aware of this special part of the state.
+It is hoped that this plan will not only bring thousands of out-of-state visitors to the Minnesota River Valley, but also make residents of Minnesota more aware of this special part of the state.